 I had a dream last night, although I didn’t remember having it at all until my husband mentioned it to me at breakfast.
-“In your sleep you inarticulately mentioned something about nattering nabobs of negativism.”
-I wasn’t able to remember the actual dream, but I did recall the words.
+“In your sleep, you inarticulately mentioned something about gnats or nattering.
+The first thing I thought of when I heard you muttering was: nattering nabobs of negativism.”

 Nattering nabobs of negativism.
 Wha?